This help article explains how you can run Acctivate from a remote computer.

 Microsoft offers the Remote Desktop Connection software to access your Windows PC from a home or remote computer.
 The free client software can be installed on Windows and Mac OSX computers.
 There are also Remote Desktop clients for iOS and Android.

-Remote Desktop can be used to connect to a Windows Server running Terminal Services, which provides access to your business applications that are configured on a centralized Windows Server.
-Configuring Windows Terminal Services is beyond the scope of this article.
-We recommend that you contact your IT support staff to discuss Terminal Services.
-Acctivate supports Terminal Services on Windows Server 2003 and Windows Server 2008.
+Remote Desktop can be used to connect to a Windows Server running Remote Desktop Services, previously called Terminal Services, which provides access to your business applications that are configured on a centralized Windows Server.
+Configuring Windows Remote Desktop Services is beyond the scope of this article.
+We recommend that you contact your IT support staff to discuss RDS.
+Acctivate supports Remote Desktop Service on Windows servers listed here.

 You can also use Remote Desktop to connect to your personal computer at the office.
 This method gives you direct access to all of your applications as if you were sitting at your desk.
 The Remote Desktop Connection service is only included on the business (e.g. Professional) editions of Windows.
 You should contact your IT support staff to configure your network (i.e., VPN) to allow secure Remote Desktop connections to your personal computer at the office.